larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 Well, that's right,
-that was 35 just right there for the characters and then we had them in the deck 20s all the time, sharing systems I had it and and then a few other machines around campus.
+that was 35 just right there for the characters and then we had them in the DEC-20s all the time, sharing systems I had it and and then a few other machines around campus.
 They they architecture machine people,